davidusb-geek/emhass/README.md

 - PV production selling price forecast: at what price are you selling your excess PV production on the next 24h.
 This is given in EUR/kWh.

 The sensor containing the load data should be specified in parameter `var_load` in the configuration file.
 As we want to optimize the household energies, when need to forecast the load power conumption.
 The default method for this is a naive approach using 1-day persistence.
 The load data variable should not contain the data from the deferrable loads themselves.
 For example, lets say that you set your deferrable load to be the washing machine.
-The variable that you should enter in EMHASS will be: `var_load: 'sensor.power_load_no_var_loads'` and `sensor_power_load_no_var_loads = sensor_power_load - sensor_power_washing_machine`.
-This is supposing that the overall load of your house is contained in variable: `sensor_power_load`.
-The sensor `sensor_power_load_no_var_loads` can be easily created with a new template sensor in Home Assistant.
+The variable that you should enter in EMHASS will be: `var_load: 'sensor.power_load_no_var_loads'` and `sensor.power_load_no_var_loads = sensor.power_load - sensor.power_washing_machine`.
+This is supposing that the overall load of your house is contained in variable: `sensor.power_load`.
+The sensor `sensor.power_load_no_var_loads` can be easily created with a new template sensor in Home Assistant.

 If you are implementing a MPC controller, then you should also need to provide some data at the optimization runtime using the key `runtimeparams`.